glaucodesouza/Fiori-Freestyle-template-v1/README.md

 ## Application Details
 Here a copied project, but I will use it as a Freestyle template.
+I also will create a new one from very zero.